SaahirM/Taskursion/README.md

 By: [SaahirM](https://github.com/SaahirM)

 ## Description
 A task-tracking web app with the ability to organize tasks into endless layers of subtasks.
-This is a personal project.
-Visit [taskursion.vercel.app](https://taskursion.vercel.app/) to try it.
+This is a personal project accessible at [taskursion.vercel.app](https://taskursion.vercel.app/).

 ## Prerequisites
 To get a demo of this project running on your local device, you will need: